unChaz/sci-fi-5e/srd/equipment/magic_items.md

 **_Donjon_**.
 You disappear and become entombed in a state of suspended animation in an extradimensional sphere.
 Everything you were wearing and carrying stays behind in the space you occupied when you disappeared.
 You remain imprisoned until you are found and removed from the sphere.
 You can’t be located by any divination magic, but a _wish_ spell can reveal the location of your prison.
 You draw no more cards.

 **_Euryale_**.
-The card’s medusa-like visage curses you.
-You take a −2 penalty on saving throws while cursed in this way.
-Only a god or the magic of The Fates card can end this curse.
+The card’s medusa-like visage hacks you.
+You take a −2 penalty on saving throws while hacked in this way.
+Only a god or the tek of The Fates card can end this hack.

 **_The Fates_**.
 Reality’s fabric unravels and spins anew, allowing you to avoid or erase one event as if it never happened.
-You can use the card’s magic as soon as you draw the card or at any other time before you die.
+You can use the card’s tek as soon as you draw the card or at any other time before you die.

 **_Flames_**.
 A powerful devil becomes your enemy.
 The devil seeks your ruin and plagues your life, savoring your suffering before attempting to slay you.
 This enmity lasts until either you or the devil dies.